I have worked with The LEGO Group, based in Billund, Denmark, on a number of projects since 2005.

 From 2005, I worked with the LEGO Group on developing versions of the consultancy process, LEGO Serious Play, for purposes beyond its initial business-consultancy application.
 For instance, I used it as a social research methodology for the first time (covered in my 2007 book, Creative Explorations), and developed smaller and more portable applications of the LEGO Serious Play principles.
 I was co-author of the Open Source release of LEGO Serious Play, launched in 2010 (which you can download here [PDF, 14mb]).

-Since 2008, I have been a leading member of the LEGO Learning Institute, and have worked closely with the Institute directors and colleagues from the Universities of Cambridge, Edinburgh, and MIT, to produce reports and materials including Defining Systematic Creativity (2009), Defining Systematic Creativity in the Digital Realm (2010), The Future of Play: Defining the role and value of play in the 21st century (2011), and The Future of Learning (2012), all published by the LEGO Learning Institute.
+From 2008-2013, I was a lead member of the LEGO Learning Institute, and have worked closely with the Institute directors and colleagues from the Universities of Cambridge, Edinburgh, and MIT, to produce reports and materials including Defining Systematic Creativity (2009), Systematic Creativity in the Digital Realm (2010), The Future of Play: Defining the role and value of play in the 21st century (2011), and The Future of Learning (2012), all published by the LEGO Learning Institute.

 In 2013 the LEGO Learning Institute was absorbed into the LEGO Foundation, who supported and published our next study, Cultures of Creativity (2013).